Latent Factor Analysis in Short Panels: Concluding remarks

 \section{Concluding remarks}

 In this paper, we develop a new theory of latent Factor Analysis in short panels beyond the Gaussian and i.i.d.\ cases.
 We establish the AUMPI property of the LR statistic for testing hypotheses on the number of latent factors.
 Our results for short subperiods of the CRSP panel of US stock returns contradict the comprehension of a single factor during market downturns.
 In bear markets, systematic risk driven by a latent multifactor structure explains a large part of the cross-sectional variance, and is not spanned by traditional empirical factors with a discrepancy between the dimensions of the two factor spaces decreasing over time.
+Less traditional factors help in providing a better fit, but only marginally.
 The estimated paths of total and idiosyncratic volatilities month after month feature an uptrend through time.